Akshaj-Katkuri/CSPI/README.md

 3. To run a file of code, edit the code.txt file and enter the command: ```RUN("code.txt")```
 4. You may also create another .txt file in the same folder and run the same command with the name of the text file as a parameter.

+You can also find a visual representation here: https://youtu.be/AwhmLus5d34

 ## Syntax/Documentation